 Then came the internet:

 One of the most profound changes in the history of market research came with the advent of the world wide web.
-The first website launched in 1991, and soon thereafter, we were tracking consumer behaviors online.
+The first website launched in 1991, and soon thereafter, we began tracking consumer behavior online.
 Dr. Stephen Turner released Analog as a research project while working at the University of Cambridge in 1995.
 It was launched as freeware to do reverse domain name system (DNS) lookups to see where site hits originate and were used to count website visitors and where in the world views were coming from.
-This information which had previously only been available to computer scientists could now be used in the marketing sphere.
+This information, which had previously only been available to computer scientists, could now be used in the marketing sphere.